ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

 - **Closed collaboration** assignments, where you cannot collaborate with others.
-  You can ask clarification questions and report potential issues as private posts on Piazza or of staff members.
+  You can ask clarification questions and report potential issues as private posts on Piazza or to staff members.
 However, staff will not look at your code or comment on it.
 Lab/office hours these weeks are for conceptual questions or for questions about past assignments only, no code assistance.
   Treat these assignments like take-home exams.